bensadeh/circumflex/README.md

 ## ☁️ Features

-- 🛋 **Everything in one place** - browse submissions, read articles and enter the comment section without leaving your terminal
+- 🛋 **Everything in one place** - browse submissions, read articles and enter the comment section
 - 🤹 **Native terminal colors** - you bring your own color scheme, `circumflex` does the rest
-- ⚡️ **Tools you already know** - articles and comments are piped to the pager `less`
+- ⚡️ **Tools you already know** - read articles and comments with the pager `less`
 - 🌈 **Syntax highlighting** - syntax-aware formatting for comment quotes, references and submissions headlines
 - ⌨️ **Vim keybindings** - including repeat motion and <kbd>g</kbd>
 - 🛠 **Configureable** - change comment width, indentation size, highlighting ++